 Choice of Vacation Periods Sample Clauses

 Choice of Vacation Periods.
-Whenever possible, choice of vacation periods shall be granted to Employees on the basis of seniority.
+Whenever possible, choice of vacation periods shall be granted employees on the basis of seniority.
 Employees wishing to split their vacations shall exercise seniority rights in the choice of the first vacation period.
-Seniority shall prevail in the choice of the second vacation period, but only after all other “first” vacation periods have been posted.
-Seniority shall also prevail in the choice of the third vacation period, but only after all other “first” and “second” vacation periods have been posted.
-Seniority shall also prevail in the choice of the fourth vacation period, but only after all other “first”, “second” and “third” vacation periods have been posted.
+Seniority shall prevail in the choice of the second vacation period but only after all other "first" vacation periods have been posted.
+Seniority shall also prevail in the choice of the third vacation period, but only after all other "first" and "second" vacation periods have been posted.
+Seniority shall also prevail in the choice of the fourth vacation period but only after all other "first", "second" and "third" vacation periods have been posted.
 Seniority shall also prevail in the same manner for subsequent vacation periods.

 Choice of Vacation Periods.
 All vacation requests shall require the employer's approval and may be put off to a time consistent with operational needs.
 In general, vacations will be granted at the time requested by the employee unless operational considerations require delay to a future time.
 If the nature of the work makes it necessary to limit the number of employees on vacation at the same time, or in the event of any conflict over vacation periods, the appropriate administrator will attempt to resolve the matter between the parties.
 Absent mutual agreement the employee with the earliest submitted request shall be given his/her choice of vacation period provided operational considerations do not require delay to a future time.

-Choice of Vacation Periods by seniority ends at April 30th, thereafter employees may select their vacation period with the consent of their foreperson or supervisor, notwithstanding the fact that other more senior employees have not chosen their vacation.
+Choice of Vacation Periods by seniority ends at April 30th, thereafter employees may select their vacation period with the consent of their foreperson or

 Choice of Vacation Periods.
 1. An employee will be granted the amount of his/her vacation credits accumulated upon completion of the necessary continuous service time set forth in the schedule appearing in Section (a) above, except that if circumstances make it necessary for the Employer to limit the number of employees on vacation at the same time, the employee with the greater seniority shall be give his/her choice of vacation periods in the event of conflicts.
 Request for changes in vacation requests beyond the scheduling limits established by the department may be approved at the discretion of the District Attorney.
 Vacation request approved, will not be canceled unless an emergency forces the cancellation of all Vacation Requests.